Table Of Contents:

 Upper abdominal pain:

-Any pain or discomfort that occurs in the area located between the lower ribcage margins and the naval is referred to as upper abdominal pain.
+Any pain or discomfort that occurs in the area located between the lower ribcage margins and the navel is referred to as upper abdominal pain.
 In other words, the area is the center of the body under the breastbone to the umbilicus and falls on the both sides of the torso.

 Upper left abdominal pain: